-

 - Complimentary welcome drink

-- Coffee & tea available while on board
+- Coffee and tea available on board

 - Helmets